 Nothing ever happens by chance and community is no exception.

 It’s a new year and there are new opportunities to be intentional with your community.
-Want to see your friendships flourish in 2018?
+Want to see your friendships flourish this year?
 Want to finally step out of your comfort zone and get vulnerable with your small group?
 Wish you had more quality connections?
-Well, 2018 can be a year we both commit to going “all in” when it comes to building rooted community.
+Well, this year can be a year we both commit to going “all in” when it comes to building rooted community.

 Note: Start where you are.
 If you have a tight-knit group of friends then maybe you can adopt more practices.
 If you just moved to a new city, maybe try one or two new things and switch your practices up as your season changes.